3D Printing from Photos

 Step 3: Scale the Model

 Scaling the model is important when 3D printing as the cost of the print is usually based on volume.
 Also, there are physical limits to the size of a model that 3D printers can accommodate.
 This tutorial video gives an overview of how to set up a coordinate system in PhotoModeler (including scaling).
-Note that typically we use scaling to make the model from PhotoModeler match reality, but in this case we want to scale the objects down so they are more appropriate for the 3D printing process.
+Note that typically we use scaling to make the model from PhotoModeler match reality, but in this case, we want to scale the objects down so they are more appropriate for the 3D printing process.

 Step 4: Export the Model

 When submitting a model to a 3D printer/service, it will need to be in a compatible format.
 PhotoModeler supports numerous export formats to ensure compatibility with other 3D modeling tools and viewers.
-Some of the more typical formats include .stl, .obj, .vrml etc., and what you choose will depend on the type of model to be printed.
-In some cases the model can be realistically photo textured or colored by the printer, so you’ll need to use a format that support photo textures, such as the .obj format.
+Some of the more typical formats include .stl, .obj, .vrml, etc., and what you choose will depend on the type of model to be printed.
+In some cases the model can be realistically photo textured or colored by the printer, so you’ll need to use a format that supports photo textures, such as the .obj format.